Killing of Nixzmary Brown: More testimony

 Defense lawyer Schwartz was planning on calling Rodriguez's mother-in-law, Maria Gonzalez, to the witness stand during the week of February 24.
 Schwartz's defense strategy of Rodriguez involved blaming his wife, Nixzaliz Santiago, and showing that she was the actual murderer.
-Gonzalez is suing New York city for $150 million for negligence, and the failure of the ACS to act on behalf of her granddaughter.
-Brown's grandmother, Maria Gonzalez, finally provided her testimony during the Wednesday, March 6 portion of the trial.
+In February 2008, Maria Gonzalez, Brown's grandmother, sued New York city for $150 million for negligence, and the failure of the ACS to act on behalf of her granddaughter.
+Gonzalez finally provided her testimony during the Wednesday, March 6 portion of the trial.
 Gonzalez, however, used the opportunity to defend the $150 million lawsuit that she had filed.
-As before, Schwartz continued his tactic of taking the testimony of others to use against Santiago to show that she was unstable.
-Gonzalez had testified that Santiago had left home for a man at the age of 17, that she had six more children, and that she continued to depend upon other men for her welfare.
+Gonzalez testified that Santiago had left home for a man at the age of 17, that she had six more children, and that she continued to depend upon other men for her welfare.
 Further testimony by Gonzalez resulted in her testimony denying the continued trial allegations of Schwartz that Brown was a "wild child".
 She further indicated that Brown and her siblings were in fear of Rodriguez.

-An emergency room doctor was called to the witness stand during the Thursday, February 21 trial portion and reported that he had witnessed no signs of abuse on Brown after a medical exam 7 weeks before Brown's death in which Rodriguez brought the little girl to the hospital.
+An emergency room doctor was called to the witness stand during the February 21, 2008, trial portion and reported that he had witnessed no signs of abuse on Brown after a medical exam 7 weeks before Brown's death in which Rodriguez brought the little girl to the hospital.
 When prosecutor Linda Weinman had grilled him as to whether he made a report, and the doctor said 'no', the prosecutor indicated that his decision was a mistake, but the physician indicated that he didn't know at the time.
-The official hospital records from the November 29, 2005 visit say "No other bruises present."
+The official hospital records from the November 29, 2005, visit say "No other bruises present."

-On February 25, a medical testimony was expected to be given by a Suffolk County medical examiner, Dr. Charles Wetli, supposedly putting the Prosecution's case in jeopardy.
+On February 25, testimony was expected to be given by a Suffolk County medical examiner, Dr. Charles Wetli, supposedly putting the Prosecution's case in jeopardy.
 It was expected that the testimony would ruin Prosecution's argument that Brown was the victim of child abuse syndrome.
 However, Wetli indicated that Brown was definitely killed by a blow to her head.
 This conflicted with Defense's argument that Brown was never hit on her head.